tekapo/wp_oreore_set/wp-content/plugins/automatic-updater/readme.txt

 1. Subscribe to the [RSS feed](http://plugins.trac.wordpress.org/log/automatic-updater?limit=100&mode=stop_on_copy&format=rss) to be notified of changes

 == Changelog ==

+= 0.8.5 =
+* FIXED: Disable email notifications option was being set, but not showing up as set
+* FIXED: Only write to the options table when options have actually change
+* FIXED: Funky email layout if svn up'ing multiple things in one go
+* FIXED: Possible PHP error caused by including some core class definitions multiple times

 = 0.8.4 =
 * ADDED: A link to the SVN log browser for Core, when it updates